Omni-guides/Tuxborn/README.md

   * How do I change resolution or the Framerate limit? - These are both controlled by the SSEDisplayTweaks.ini contained within the "Tuxborn - Settings" mod entry under the "Patcher Output" section in MO2.

+ * How do I change the FOV? - FOV can be changed in the MCM for Alternitive Conversation Camera, while in-game.

 # Conclusion and Thanks